spiral/docs/queue/configuration.md

 > See below.

 ## Dispatching
-Each created job must be assigned to a pipeline.
-You can either specify pipeline directly in your application or let application server resolve it automatically.
+Each created job must correlate to a pipeline.
+You can either specify the pipeline directly in your application or let the application server resolve it automatically.

-Use the `dispatch` option to specify how to assign job or job namespace with specific pipeline and/or additional options:
+Use the `dispatch` option to specify how to assign job or job namespace with specific pipeline or additional options:

 ```yaml
 dispatch:
   app-job-ping.pipeline: "local"
 ```

-> Job names are calculated automatically based on handler class name, namespace separator replaced with `-`.
+> Job names calculated automatically based on handler class name, namespace separator replaced with `-`.

 We can use `*` to dispatch multiple jobs into a single pipeline, for example, to dispatch all jobs from namespace `App\Job`: